Introduction

 Installing espressif Arduino Boards

 The espressif ESP32 Arduino Boards package includes the Qwiic Pocket Development Board - ESP32-C6.
 Install it by opening the Boards Manager tab on the left side of the IDE, then search for "espressif ESP32" and install the latest version of the ESP32 boards package as the screenshot below shows.
-This assumes the use of Arduino 2.x.
-Legacy users (Arduino 1.8x and previous) can find the Boards Manager tool in File/Tools/Boards Manager.
+This assumes the use of Arduino 2.x and later.
+If you're on Legacy Arduino (1.8x and previous) can find the Boards Manager tool in File/Tools/Boards Manager.

 espressif IDF